 How to experience polar bears safely and responsibly

 We booked our polar bear viewing tour with Frontiers North Adventures out of Winnipeg.
 They are one of the companies where the guides are trained to put safety and the well-being of the animals first.
-We maintained a respectful distance in the tundra buggy – and let the bears come to us.
+We maintained a respectful distance in the Tundra Buggy – and let the bears come to us.

 They don’t mince words when it comes to human safety around polar bears either.
 We were under stern orders from our guide, Heather, to explore Churchill on foot with a large group, but only before it got dark.
 Then we had to take the shuttle, even if it was only a block to a shop or a restaurant.

 There are very strict rules regarding food and drink as they don’t want to interfere with the polar bears’ natural behaviour.
-On the tundra buggy no food or drinks are allowed outside.
+On the Tundra Buggy no food or drinks are allowed outside.

 How our guided polar bear tour unfolds